Xiaoyang-Lu/Xiaoyang-Lu.github.io/_pages/about.md

 Updates
 ======
-- <span style="color:red;">Our paper “ACES: Accelerating Sparse Matrix Multiplication with Adaptive Execution Flow and Concurrency-Aware Cache Optimizations” has been accepted by ASPLOS 2024!
+- <span style="color:red;">Our paper 'ACES: Accelerating Sparse Matrix Multiplication with Adaptive Execution Flow and Concurrency-Aware Cache Optimizations' has been accepted by ASPLOS 2024!
 Congrats to all collaborators! [accept rate 11.5%].</span>
 -